garuma/Neteril.ComputationExpression/README.md

 In this example the code is very similar with C#'s `await` becoming the equivalent of F#'s `let!`/`do!`.
 The library also supports the `yield` keyword via an extra API call.

+In addition to the plumbing, the library provides some monads and their expression builder already.
+They can be found in the *Instances* folder.
 See the included [Workbook](https://github.com/Microsoft/Workbooks) `Examples` for API usage and full running samples.